radhika-singh-10/radhika-singh-10/README.md

 ## 🚀 What I’m Working On
 - 🌟 **Responsible and Safe AI Research**

-  Conducting inference and improving AI models using methods like PEFT and RLHF for detecting unsafe and toxic content on online platforms.
+  -- Conducting inference and improving AI models using methods like PEFT and RLHF for detecting unsafe and toxic content on online platforms.

 - 🌟 **Generative AI Infrastructure**

-  Designing, innovating, and deploying AI-powered infrastructure.
+  -- Designing, innovating, and deploying AI-powered infrastructure.

 ---

 ## 💼 Professional Experience

 - **Research Aide @ University at Buffalo (1+ Year)**

-   Conducted research in the area of AI Safety to develop safeguards for ensuring safety on social platforms.
+  -- Conducted research in the area of AI Safety to develop safeguards for ensuring safety on social platforms.

 - **Software Engineer @ Dell (3 Years)**

-  Contributed to billion-dollar online supply chain projects and filed a US patent for an AI-driven product.
+  -- Contributed to billion-dollar online supply chain projects and filed a US patent for an AI-driven product.

 ---

 ## 🌱 Always Learning
-- Advanced Machine Learning (Hugging Face, TensorFlow, PyTorch)
-- Cloud-Native Development (AWS, PCF-Tanzu)
-- OpenCV & Computer Vision
+- Infrastructure [Cloud, AI/ML]
+- Networking, and Distributed Systems

 ---